Cycle along Europe's most beautiful canal. Our favourite bike tour in category 'de Luxe'.

 by plane: airport Montpellier, direct from London, Paris, Amsterdam, Dublin, Copenhagen and Stockholm

-from Carcassonne to Montpellier with France-Bike bus for 300 €/ride, 7 persons maximum, on request, no transfer on Saturdays during July and August
+from Carcassonne to Montpellier with France-Bike bus for 300 €/ride, 7 persons maximum, on request, no transfer on Saturdays in July and August

 some of our bike tour suggestions